laur89/docker-seedbox-rclone-fetch-extract/README.md

 deleted from `DEST_FINAL`.
 If additional file or dir gets written into or removed from `dir1/` or `dir2/`, then this addition or removal wouldn't be downloaded.

-Replicated copy would look like:
+Replicated copy would look like an exact copy of the remote:

 ```bash
 $ tree DEST_FINAL